Course Outline

 Details of early feedback on progress

-Students will have access to Task 1 from Week 1 of semester.
+Students will have access to Task 1 from Week 1 of trimester.
 It is not due until the end of Week 4 to give students every opportunity to measure their progress and gauge their future success.
 In addition, formative feedback during on-campus tutorials will provide further calibration to support the view formed.

 Assessment tasks